Richard Mattessich: Life and work

 After his graduation Mattessich in 1945 started as research associate at the Austrian Institute of Economic Research in Vienna.
 In 1947 he moved to the Rosenberg Institute of St. Gallen, where he was appointed Instructor of Commerce.
 In 1952 he moved to Canada and was Department Head of Commerce from 1953 to 1959 at the Mount Allison University.
 From 1959 to 1967 he was Associate Professor of Accounting at the University of California, Berkeley, and from 1967 to 1987 Professor of Accounting at the University of British Columbia, and since 1988 emeritus professor.

-Mattessich was awarded honorary doctoral degrees from the University of Madrid (Complutense) in 1998, the University of Malaga, Spain in 2006; from the University of Montesquieu in Bordeaux in 2006; and from the University of Graz in Austria in 2007.
+Mattessich was awarded honorary doctoral degrees from the University of Madrid (Complutense) in 1998, the University of Málaga, Spain in 2006; from the University of Montesquieu in Bordeaux in 2006; and from the University of Graz in Austria in 2007.
 He died in September 2019 at the age of 97.

 Work

 Simulation of the Firm, 1964

 In 1964 Mattessich published "Simulation of the Firm Through a Budget Computer Program."
 This book anticipated, by almost twenty years, major elements of such bestselling microcomputer programmes as VisiCalc, SuperCalc, Lotus 1-2-3, etc.

 Murphy (1997) acknowledged that this work "foreshadows the basic principles behind today's computer spreadsheets: the use of matrices, (budget) simulation, and, most important, the calculations that support each matrix cell."